gdolsson/gdolsson.github.io/links.md

 * [Nextflow](https://sciwiki.fredhutch.org/compdemos/nextflow/)
 Nextflow - an Emerging Service for Workflow Management

+* [Pinouts.org](https://pinouts.org/) The Pinouts Book is a free digital book created for designers and engineers as a quick reference for remembering the different pinout functions in your electronics projects

 * [Ransomwhere](ransomwhe.re)
 Open and crowdsourced ransomware payment tracker

 * [Scribus](https://www.scribus.net/)
 Open source desktop publishing software, layout design and more.